HKAN: Hierarchical Kolmogorov-Arnold Network without Backpropagation: Introduction

 Our approach begins with utilizing fixed parameters for basis functions, determined either by data or randomly.
 These basis functions are then combined in multiple blocks using linear regression.
-The resulting block functions (activation functions) are subsequently combined through linear regression, and this iterative process is repeated across subsequent layers to form higher-level representations.
-Combining diverse blocks corresponds to ensembling, while performing it layer by layer constitutes a multi-stacking approach.
+The resulting block functions (activation functions) are subsequently combined through linear regression, and this iterative process is repeated across subsequent layers to form higher-level representations {(such layer-wise learning -- progressively improving higher-level abstractions of the input and enhancing generalization -- has been employed before, albeit in a fundamentally different manner, for instance, in the greedy layer-wise unsupervised training strategies used in Deep Belief Networks \cite{Hin06,Ben06}).} Combining diverse blocks corresponds to ensembling, while performing it layer by layer constitutes a multi-stacking approach.
 This hierarchical modeling of the target function progressively enhances accuracy at each level, eliminating the need for backpropagation.

 Our study makes tree significant contributions to the field of NNs, specifically in the domain of KANs: \begin{enumerate} \item{Novel Training Method for KAN}: We introduce an innovative approach to training KANs that eliminates the need for backpropagation.
 The parameters of basis functions are fixed, determined either randomly or based on data.
 The model is trained hierarchically using the standard least-squares method.
-This approach results in a more efficient and robust training process for KANs, offering improvements in both computational efficiency and model accuracy. \item{Multi-Stacking Approach for Prediction}: Our hierarchical KAN (HKAN) implements hierarchically multi-stacking approach to built predictions.
+This approach results in a more efficient and robust training process for KANs, offering improvements in both computational efficiency and model accuracy. \item{Multi-Stacking Approach for Prediction}: Our hierarchical KAN implements hierarchically multi-stacking approach to built predictions.
 In each layer, meta-learners combine predictions performed by weak learners (univariate models).
-Subsequent layers, fed by predictions from previous layers, successively refine the results, enhancing overall accuracy layer by layer. \item{Empirical Results for Regression Problems}: We provide comprehensive empirical evidence demonstrating that our HKAN outperforms standard KAN in a range of regression problems. \end{enumerate}
+Subsequent layers, fed by predictions from previous layers, successively refine the results, enhancing overall accuracy layer by layer. \item{Empirical Results for Regression Problems}: We provide comprehensive empirical evidence demonstrating that our HKAN outperforms standard KAN {and MLP} in a range of regression problems. \end{enumerate}

 The remainder of this paper is organized as follows: Section II provides an overview of the Kolmogorov-Arnold representation theorem and standard KANs, establishing the foundation for our research.
 Section III introduces the proposed HKAN model, detailing its architecture, components, features, and learning process.
 Section IV presents a comparison between HKAN and KAN, while Section V examines HKAN through the lens of multi-stacking models.
 The experimental framework used to evaluate the proposed model is described in Section VI.
 Finally, Section VII concludes the paper.